Do genetics, diet, and stress affect greying hair, and is it possible to prevent grey hair?

 I love baths, going for walks, and calling or hanging with my best friends and family.

-Genetics can also play a role in early greying of the hair as SNPs in various genes including the catalase and glutathione peroxidase enzymes can result in a decreased ability to break down hydrogen peroxide.
+Genetics can also play a role in early greying of the hair, as SNPs in the catalase and glutathione peroxidase enzymes can result in a decreased ability to break down hydrogen peroxide.

-Glutathione Plus by seeking health contains glutathione in a liposomal form to provide optimal delivery with vitamin B2 and selenium.
+Glutathione Plus contains glutathione in a liposomal form to provide optimal delivery with vitamin B2 and selenium.

-Selenium and B2 are key nutrients that act as co-factors for enzymes that support the recycling of oxidized glutathione back into reduced glutathione so that glutathione can continue to break down hydrogen peroxide.
+Selenium and B2 are essential nutrients that act as co-factors for enzymes that support the recycling of oxidized glutathione back into reduced glutathione so that glutathione can continue to break down hydrogen peroxide.

-Vitamin B2 is also a cofactor for the MAO gene which is responsible for breaking down stress neurotransmitters.
-The MAO gene produces hydrogen peroxide as a by-product which requires glutathione to further break down the hydrogen peroxide into water.
+Vitamin B2 is also a cofactor for the MAO gene, which is responsible for breaking down stress neurotransmitters.
+The MAO gene produces hydrogen peroxide as a by-product.
+Glutathione is then required to break down hydrogen peroxide into water.

-Glutathione Plus which contains vitamin B2 is one of the best supplements to prevent grey hair by providing the nutrients required to help break down the stress neurotransmitters and hydrogen peroxide that causes grey hair.
+Liposomal Glutathione Plus, which contains vitamin B2, is one of the best supplements to prevent grey hair by providing the nutrients required to help break down the stress neurotransmitters and hydrogen peroxide that causes grey hair.

 Foods to prevent grey hair